-f.
-If, pursuant to this Section 9.8.4, a Trust Claimant who received a Litigation Judgment is entitled to a distribution from the Survivors' Trust, the Survivors' Trustee shall make any such distribution from the Survivors' Trust Assets to such Trust Claimant not later than thirty (30) days after the Survivors' Trustee receives notice of entry of the Trust Claimant's Litigation Judgment in the Abuse Claim Litigation.
-If the Survivors' Trust is not a formal notice party in the Abuse Claim Litigation filed by such Trust Claimant, it shall be the burden of the Trust Claimant to serve the Survivors' Trustee with notice of entry of the Trust Claimant's Litigation Judgment in the Abuse Claim Litigation.
+Case: 23-40523 Doc# 1758 Filed: 02/18/25 Entered: 02/18/25 18:34:06 Page 66 of 102 f.
+If, pursuant to Section 9.8.4, a Trust Claimant who received a Litigation Judgment is entitled to a distribution from the Survivors' Trust, the Survivors' Trustee shall make any such distribution from the Survivors' Trust Assets to such Trust Claimant not later than thirty (30) days after the Survivors' Trustee receives notice of entry of the Trust Claimant's Litigation Judgment in the Abuse Claim Litigation.
+If the Survivors' Trust is not a formal notice party in the Abuse Claim Litigation filed by such Trust Claimant, it shall be the burden of the Trust Claimant to serve the Survivors' Trustee with notice of entry of the Trust Claimant in the Abuse Claim Litigation.

-- g.
-Upon written notice to the Survivors' Trustee, subject to the Survivors' Trustee's sole and absolute discretion, a Trust Claimant who selected the Litigation Option may rescind that election in favor of the Distribution Option.
-Notwithstanding the foregoing, the Survivors' Trustee shall consent to such rescission if such written notice of rescission is given prior to entry of an order of dismissal or a final judgment by a Final Order in the Abuse Claim Litigation in favor of a Released Party. - h.
-Following final resolution of the last Abuse Claim Litigation, the Survivors' Trustee will make his Final Distribution to Trust Claimants that elected the Distribution Option as set forth in Section 9.8.3.4 of the Plan.
+g.
+Upon written notice to the Survivors' Trustee, subject to the Survivors' Trustee's sole and absolute discretion, a Litigation Claimant may rescind that election in favor of the Distribution Option (and become, for all purposes, a Distribution Claimant).
+Notwithstanding the foregoing, the Survivors' Trustee shall consent to such rescission if such written notice of rescission is given prior to entry of an order of dismissal or a final judgment by a Final Order in the Abuse Claim Litigation in favor of a Released Party.

+h.
+Following final resolution of the last Abuse Claim Litigation, the Survivors' Trustee will make his Final Distribution to Distribution Claimants as set forth in Section 9.8.3.4 of the Plan.